 Sycamore has received a majority of its support from a single grant from The Healing Trust, a separate nonprofit organization.
 The Healing Trust awarded Sycamore a grant in the amount of up to \$2,500,000 to be paid in cash and administrative services through 2020.
-Amounts recognized under this grant for the years ended December 31, 2019 and 2018 totaled \$500,000 annually.
-The grant contains certain conditions requiring Sycamore to match the funds awarded for 2020; therefore, Sycamore will not recognize the conditional funding until the conditions are met.
-Failure to receive future grant distributions could have an adverse effect on the operations of Sycamore.
+Amounts recognized under this grant for the years ended December 31, 2020 and 2019 totaled \$414,458 and \$500,000, respectively.
+The grant contained certain conditions requiring Sycamore to match the funds awarded; therefore, Sycamore did not recognize the conditional funding until the conditions were met.
+All such conditions were met in 2020.